University City Science Center: History

 The Science Center has engaged in formal business incubation since it opened its first shared facility in 2000, followed by the Hubert J.P.
 Schoemaker Center for Technology Advancement in 2006 and 3711 in 2009. in 2016 the Science Center announced a strategic partnership with Cambridge Innovation Center (CIC) who took over management of shared office and lab space at uCity Square.

 Launched in 2011, Quorum is a convening space for entrepreneurs and innovators throughout the region to convene, interact, network and exchange ideas.
 The modular space facilitates their ability to build knowledge and explore opportunities.
 In September 2018, Quorum moved from 3711 Market Street to 3675 Market Street where it tripled in size, totaling 11,000 square feet of meeting and event space.

 According to University City Science Center: An Engine of Economic Growth for Greater Philadelphia, which was prepared by the Economy League of Greater Philadelphia, graduate firms that remain in the Philadelphia area produce $4.2 million in state income taxes and $22 million in Philadelphia city wage taxes every year.

 On May 28, 2010, the Science Center filed a lawsuit to stop the Philadelphia Development Authority from seizing two parcels of land in the 3800 block of Market Street when the Authority contended that the Science Center was in default of its development agreement in September, 2009.
 The Science Center argued in its lawsuit that current economic conditions had delayed redevelopment, constituting an unforeseeable cause of the apparent default, and therefore should not be grounds for taking back the land.
 The dispute was ended in April 2012, when the two organizations amended the redevelopment agreement to allow more time for the Science Center to complete the development of its campus.

 In August 2012, the Science Center announced it was to begin development of its next parcel, a 272,700-square-foot building at the northeast corner of 38th and Market streets, to house outpatient medical facilities, ground-floor retail, and office and lab space for startup and growing companies.

+In 2019, the Science Center launched the annual Nucleus Awards to honor leaders fostering a more innovative and collaborative future.
+Big names in the local STEM ecosystem have since received the award, including Bon Ku and Danae Mobley, with WHYY’s “The Pulse” host Maiken Scott serving as MC.

+In 2022, the Science Center sold 3440 Market St. for $45 million in order to use funds raised from the real estate deal to invest back into its programs.